mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 <!-- more -->

-If we would have a gartner magic quadrant for web frameworks, technically CUBA and grails would be definitively nearby (I will not tell you in which quadrant though ;)), so it is fairly easy to compare those.
+If we would have a gartner magic quadrant for web frameworks, technically CUBA and Grails would be definitively nearby (I will not tell you in which quadrant though ;)), so it is fairly easy to compare them.
 Both are meta-frameworks in the JVM world.
 Since both are full stack frameworks we can go from layer to layer to see the differences and similarities.